antirez/dump1090/README.md

 The algorithm in aggressive mode is modified in the following ways:

-* Preamble detection is weakened to be more liberal in what is consdered valid.
 * Up to two demodulation errors are tolerated (adjacent entires in the magnitude vector with the same eight).
 Normally only messages without errors are checked.